 Student Ambassadors

-ISSO Student Ambassadors are peer leaders and liaisons between the ISSO staff and the international student community.
+ISSO Student Ambassadors are student leaders who work with the ISSO staff and the international student community.
 Student Ambassadors assist with front office support, student engagement, social media, marketing, and programming.
 The ISSO employs 2-3 ambassadors each academic year.
 For current openings, please see the Student Financial Services webpage on Student Job Opportunities.

 Current Student Ambassadors